Eyehategod (1988-present): a Metalcore band from New Orleans, Louisiana, USA.

 When the band regrouped with Vince LeBlanc on bass they recorded what would become considered as their best work, Dopesick (1996).
-Produced with the help of Billy Anderson (who had worked with the mentors Melvins) they managed to delve into even deeper depths of Hardcore depression, sonically speaking, while rising it higher above their noise of the past.
-But once again the band took a break with Bower returning to Crowbar.
+Produced with the help of Billy Anderson (who had worked with the mentors Melvins) Eyehategod managed to delve into even deeper depths of hardcore depression (sonically speaking), while rising their music higher above their noise of the past.
+After, however and once again, the band took a break with Bower returning to Crowbar.
 The period was not completely void, however, as several singles were released during the time.
-The period was summed up on the Southern Discomfort compilation in 2000.Nowwith Daniel Nick replacing LeBlanc, they would return in 2000 again to torture their instruments on Confederacy Of Ruined Lives even though their style was starting to sound tired.
-It would be followed up in 2001 with 10 Years Of Abuse (And Still Broke), culling together a 1990 demo, a 1994 radio broadcast, and a 2000 European live performance.
+The period was summed up on the Southern Discomfort compilation in 2000.

 See Less... ⏫